-"Petaouchnouk, F-ZGEG, PA28 avec 3 personnes à bord, nous roulons point d'arrêt A de la 29 pour un vol VFR à destination de Perpète-Les-Oies"
+"Petaouchnouk, F-ROGS, PA28 avec 3 personnes à bord, nous roulons point d'arrêt A de la 29 pour un vol VFR à destination de Perpète-Les-Oies"

 For the average non-French pilot, trying to remember and regurgitate a message like that in anything like a coherent fashion is simply not realistic.
 Aside from the pronunciation part, it uses a lot of mental energy which could be put to better use managing the aircraft.

-When you really think about it, at an uncontrolled airfield, nobody listening really gives a fig about your aircraft type, your destination, or how many wine-soaked golf chums or airsick wives you have sitting in the back.
+At an uncontrolled airfield, nobody listening really cares about your aircraft type, your destination, or how many people you have on board.
 They just need to know you are there and what you are doing.

-On that basis, to simplify our messages, we can take the nouns relating to the key things we do on the ground (bladders aside) and break our messages down into 3 elements (click to hear the pronunciation):
+On that basis, to simplify our messages, we can take the nouns relating to the key things we do on the ground, and break our messages down into 3 elements (click to hear the pronunciation):